Sankofa (film): Plot

-The film starts off with an elderly Divine Drummer, Sankofa (played by Kofi Ghanaba), playing Fontomfrom drums chanting the phrase "Lingering spirit of the dead, rise up."
-This is his form of communication with the ancestors of the African land, specifically Ghana.
-His drumming is essential in bringing the spirit of his ancestors, who died during the Maafa back home.
-The story then goes on to show Mona (Oyafunmike Ogunlano), a contemporary African-American model in a photo session on the coast of Ghana.
+The film opens with an elderly Divine Drummer, Sankofa (played by Kofi Ghanaba), playing Fontomfrom drums and chanting the phrase, "Lingering spirit of the dead, rise up."
+That is his form of communication with the ancestors of the African lands, specifically Ghana.
+His drumming is essential in drawing forth the spirit of his ancestors, who died during the Maafa back home.
+The story proceeds to show Mona (Oyafunmike Ogunlano), a contemporary African-American model, in a photo session on the coast of Ghana.

-The session takes place at Cape Coast Castle where she writhes on the ground as the photographer encourages her to imagine she's having sex with the camera.
-Mona is unaware of the history of West African slave factories like Cape Coast Castle slave trade because she has been disconnected from her African roots for so long.
-While Mona is on the beach modeling, she encounters the mysterious old man Sankofa who was playing the drums at the beginning of the film.
+The session takes place at Cape Coast Castle, where she writhes on the ground as the photographer encourages her to imagine she's having sex with the camera.
+Mona is unaware of the history of West African slave forts like Cape Coast Castle in the slave trade because she has been disconnected from her African roots for so long.
+While Mona is on the beach modeling, she encounters the mysterious old man Sankofa, who was playing the drums at the beginning of the film.

-Sankofa persistently reminds Mona to remember her past and is insistent that Cape Coast Castle, a former slave factory, is a sacred place, as he conjures up the spirits of the enslaved Africans who were taken in chains from Cape Coast to the Americas.
-He attempts to block tourists from entering this infamous slave factory.
-When Mona enters the slave factory, she is transported back in time where she is surrounded by many enslaved Africans.
-Mona attempts to run out of the slave factory and is met by European slave traders who she tries to reason with by claiming that she is free.
-The slave traders pay no attention to Mona's claim dragging her to a fire where they strip off her clothing, and brand her with a hot iron.
+Sankofa persistently urges Mona to remember her past and insists that Cape Coast Castle is a sacred place.
+He conjures up the spirits of the enslaved Africans who were taken in chains from Cape Coast to the Americas.
+He attempts to block tourists from entering.
+When Mona enters the castle, she is transported back in time and is surrounded by many enslaved Africans.
+Mona attempts to run out and is met by European slave traders; she tries to reason with them, claiming that she is free.
+The slave traders pay no attention to Mona's claim, dragging her to a fire where they strip off her clothing and brand her.

-Mona then takes on the life of a house servant named Shola "to live the life of her enslaved ancestors."
-She is taken to the Lafayette plantation in the Southern United States where she suffers abuse by her slave masters and is often a victim of rape.
-On the plantation, Shola encounters Nunu (Alexandra Duah), an African-born field hand who remembers the "old ways" and was characterized as a "strong motherly slave with a rebel mindset"; Noble Ali (Afemo Omilami), a headman with split loyalty between his masters and fellow slaves and who deeply loved Nunu and refused to let anything happen to her; and Shango (Mutabaruka), a rebellious West Indian slave who was sold to the Lafeyettes' after being deemed a trouble-maker and who soon became the lover of Shola.
+Mona takes on the life of a house servant named Shola "to live the life of her enslaved ancestors."
+She is taken to the Lafayette plantation in the Southern United States, where she suffers abuse by her slave masters and is often a victim of rape.
+On the plantation, Shola encounters Nunu (Alexandra Duah), an African-born field hand who remembers the "old ways" and was characterized as a "strong motherly slave with a rebel mindset"; Noble Ali (Afemo Omilami), a headman with loyalty split between his masters and fellow slaves and who deeply loved Nunu and refused to let anything happen to her; and Shango (Mutabaruka), a rebellious West Indian slave who was sold to the Lafeyettes after being deemed a trouble-maker and who soon became the lover of Shola.